Skip to content Skip to footer

 Over the past 3 years, our subscriber portfolio has grown significantly, thanks to a number of strategic choices, notably the shift from mass marketing to more precise reader targeting.

 But, despite the power of our own channels (site, and CRM, which account for the lion's share of our subscriber recruitment), we continue to invest in paid to support our strategy.
-In 2023, 90% of our media investments were made on and Meta, with an almost even split.
+In 2023, 90% of our media investments were made on Google and Meta, with an almost even split.
 We are also combining this with other, less well developed, types of spending (X, TikTok, Twitch, influence).

 Changing the way we do paid